dlang-tour/english/basics/functions.md

     int a = 10;
     int b = 5;

-    // uniform generates a number between START
+    // uniform generates a random number between
-    // and END, whereas END is NOT inclusive.
+    // START and one less than END.
     // Depending on the result we call one of
     // the math operations.
     switch (uniform(0, 4)) {